Denis Šefik

-Denis Šefik (Денис Шефик; born 20 September 1976) is Serbian water polo player who plays for VK Radnički.
+Denis Šefik (Денис Шефик; born 20 September 1976) is a Serbian water polo player who played for VK Radnički.
 He represented the Serbia and Montenegro national team until 2006, Serbian national team until 2008 and since 2010, represents the Montenegrin national team.

 National team career

 He was a member of the Serbia and Montenegro team at the 2004 Athens Olympics where they won the silver medal and the Serbian team at the 2008 Beijing Olympics where they won bronze.
 He competed for the Montenegrin team at the 2012 Summer Olympics, where they came fourth, losing the bronze medal match to Serbia by one point.